Nanoflare

 A close-up of one of the loop brightenings.
 The frame on the far right is the most zoomed in, showing the putative nanoflare.

 "This false-color temperature map shows solar active region AR10923, observed close to center of the sun's disk.
 Blue regions indicate plasma near 10 million degrees K." Credit: Reale, et al. (2009), NASA.

-A nanoflare is a very small episodic heating event which happens in the corona, the external atmosphere of the Sun.
+A nanoflare is a very small episodic heating event which could be prolific in the corona, the external atmosphere of the Sun.
+These would blend together to give the appearance of continuous heating.